 9. Search Engine Optimization

 Techniques used to improve ranking.
 White hat and Black Hat.
-Many of the popular CMS platforms have SEO modules or plugins that can be added.
+Many of the popular CMS platforms have SEO modules or plugins that can be added, such as Yoast SEO.
 At a company that participates in e-commerce, there may be one or more people dedicated to SEO.
 In other cases, it may be a duty assigned to a web designer.

 10. Social Media Presence

 The most important part of having Social Media Presence is staying active.
 You also must decide how you want to interact with your followers and have plans to deal with negative interactions – turn them into a positive.
 Hootsuite is a great tool for managing posts across several networks.

 11. Social Sharing

 Facebook and Twitter both provide a range of tools designed to make sharing easier from your website.
 AddThis and ShareThis make the process even easier.